The Ultimate Guide to Money Management

 Pay off debt

 Don’t make the mistake of thinking you can’t get an efficient money-management plan in place until you’ve paid off all your debt.
-Damir Alnsour a Portfolio Manager at Wealthsimple explains that steady debt repayment should be an essential part of your financial management plan.
+Steady debt repayment should be an essential part of your financial management plan.

-Most people are paying pretty high interest rates on their debt.
-Paying it off should be a priority to improve your overall financial health.

 There are various strategies for paying off debt.
 Two of the most popular are the “debt snowball” method and the “debt avalanche” method.